 – Sensible means “sensitive”, NOT “sensible”

-Searching for a job in Spain?
-Maybe don't walk into your first interview in Spanish and say “Soy muy sensible”.
-You're unlikely to get the job as the interviewer will be worried about you bursting into tears on your first day.
+Maybe don’t walk into your first interview in Spanish and say “Soy muy sensible”.
+You’re unlikely to get the job as the interviewer will be worried about you bursting into tears on your first day.

 – Casualidad means “coincidence”, NOT “casualty”